Free Trial

 What is FlexShares Morningstar Developed Markets ex-US Factor Tilt Index Fund's current short interest?

-Short interest is the volume of FlexShares Morningstar Developed Markets ex-US Factor Tilt Index Fund shares that have been sold short but have not yet been closed out or covered.
-As of May 15th, investors have sold 2,000 shares of TLTD short.
+Short interest is the volume of FlexShares Morningstar Developed Markets ex-US Factor Tilt Index Fund shares that have been sold short but have not yet been covered or closed out.
+As of June 15th, investors have sold 6,700 shares of TLTD short.
+0.11% of FlexShares Morningstar Developed Markets ex-US Factor Tilt Index Fund's shares are currently sold short.
 Learn More on FlexShares Morningstar Developed Markets ex-US Factor Tilt Index Fund's current short interest.

 Is FlexShares Morningstar Developed Markets ex-US Factor Tilt Index Fund's short interest increasing or decreasing?

-FlexShares Morningstar Developed Markets ex-US Factor Tilt Index Fund saw a decrease in short interest during the month of May.
-As of May 15th, there was short interest totaling 2,000 shares, a decrease of 90.1% from the previous total of 20,300 shares.
+FlexShares Morningstar Developed Markets ex-US Factor Tilt Index Fund saw a increase in short interest in June.
+As of June 15th, there was short interest totaling 6,700 shares, an increase of 191.3% from the previous total of 2,300 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 How does FlexShares Morningstar Developed Markets ex-US Factor Tilt Index Fund's short interest compare to its competitors?